 - Existing sheet vinyl floors should not be heavily cushioned and not exceed more than one layer in thickness.
-Soft underlayment and soft substrates will compromise the product's locking ability as well as diminish its indentation resistance. - Installation is NOT allowed over any type of carpet. - Do NOT install over wood floors adhered to concrete. - Never use solvents or citrus adhesive removers to remove old adhesive residue.
-Solvent residue left in and on the subfloor may affect the new floor covering. - This product can be installed over existing ceramic/porcelain tile products with up to a 1/4 inch wide grout joint.
+Soft underlayment and soft substrates will compromise the product's locking ability as well as diminish its indentation resistance. - Installation is NOT allowed over any type of carpet. - Do NOT install over wood floors adhered to concrete. - This product can be installed over existing ceramic/porcelain tile products with up to a 1/4 inch wide grout joint.
 If the grout joint width exceeds 1/4 inch, a cementitious patching compound should be used to fill the grout joint to make it smooth with the surface of the tile.